mabelticketing/mabel/deployment.md

     }

 Obviously you can create other files for other sites - the `listen` and `server_name` directives make nginx choose the right response for each request.
 For example, I'm making a second identical file with `server_name staging.emmajuneevent.com` and saving it as `eje16-staging`.
+I've also changed the port number to 3007, and I'll repeat the steps above to ensure a second, separate installation of mabel runs on port 3007 (with its own separate database).

 You can enable a site by linking the file to `/etc/nginx/sites-enabled`:

     sudo ln -s /etc/nginx/sites-available/mabel /etc/nginx/sites-enabled/mabel
     sudo ln -s /etc/nginx/sites-available/eje16-staging /etc/nginx/sites-enabled/eje16-staging